rmetcalf9/shopping_basket_test/README_PYTHON.md

 If you want to build the container and use the Docker test container:
  - Docker (Tested with version 17.12.0-ce)
  - git (with commit rights to repo)

+## Post clone setup

+You will need to copy run_app_developer_secret_example.sh to run_app_developer_secret.sh and make sure it's executable.
+Add your fixer.io APIKEY into this file.

 ## Running the unit tests directly

 Tests can be run with the command nosetests --rednose ./test however I like to continusly run these during development and I use continous_test.sh to achieve this.